-The word “middle” instills a multitude of reactions and connotations, all of which seem to lack shine.
+The word “middle” instills many reactions and connotations, all of which seem to lack shine.
 Think about it:

-The Middle Child: there is an actual syndrome identified with this position in a family – The Middle Child Syndrome refers to a child possessing feelings of inadequacy, emptiness, jealousy and exclusion.
+An actual syndrome identified with this position in a family – The Middle Child Syndrome refers to a child possessing feelings of inadequacy, emptiness, jealousy, and exclusion.

-Middle School: the point in a child’s life where you become too old for elementary school but too young for high school.
-This results in a period of 2-3 years of separation from both educational institutions where immaturity and hormones rule and common-sense goes through a drought.
+The point in a child’s life where you become too old for elementary school but too young for high school.
+This results in 2-3 years of separation from both educational institutions where immaturity and hormones rule, and common-sense goes through a drought.

 With such negative associations, why would I focus on the middle?
 Because while some view the middle as a mediocre state of being, I see it as an opportunity.

-I was born and raised in a small town in the Mid-West and I have always been proud of where I hail.
-While I no longer live in that small town, I do hold true to the values instilled during my childhood.
+I was born and raised in a small town in the Midwest, and I have always been proud of where I hail.
+While I no longer live in that small town, I hold to the values instilled during my childhood.
 Hard work.
 Pride.
 Honesty.
 Integrity.
 Acceptance.
 Loyalty.
 Faith.

 As human beings, we seek to be understood.
 We find comfort and safety in knowing that another hears and acknowledges our words and feelings.
 They may not have been there, done that, but they are willing to wear the T-shirt in support.

 The best leaders are those that get it.
-They take the time to listen, validate and care.
-These are the people we seek in vulnerable times without fear of retaliation or judgement.
+They take the time to listen, validate, and care.
+These are the people we seek in vulnerable times without fear of retaliation or judgment.
 These are the people we seek for guidance and assurance.
 These are the people we are willing to follow because we see ourselves (or who we aspire to be) in them.

 If you find yourself in the middle, consider yourself lucky.
 You have the opportunity to comprehend various aspects and that is a gift.
 Being relatable is an attribute many lack.

-And just to clarify, statistically the middle child is likely to be more successful as they become independent earlier in life, tend to take more risks and are team players.
-Middle schools aid in social and communicative development which promotes higher learning success and typically the food is better than elementary school!
+And to clarify, statistically, the middle child is likely to be more successful as they become independent earlier in life, tend to take more risks, and are team players.
+Middle schools aid in social and communicative development, promoting higher learning success, and typically, the food is better than elementary school!

 From what I hear, it can be lonely at the top and isolating at the bottom.
 The middle suits me.